bcbio/bcbio-validation-checker/README.md

 # Check bcbio validation runs

-Compares validation outputs from [bcbio](http://bcb.io) runs against existing truth sets.
+Compare validation outputs from [bcbio](http://bcb.io) against existing truth sets.
 Designed for the GA4GH-DREAM Tool Execution Challenge, this provides a Docker container and [CWL](http://www.commonwl.org/) wrapper for verifying that a bcbio validation is correct. bcbio itself runs alignment, variantcalling